ankumar/software-design/README.md

   - [Developer Relations](https://www.swyx.io/measuring-devrel/)
   - https://www.youtube.com/c/Honeypotio/videos
   - [Filling the Stack: Five Things That Helped Me Transition From Frontend to Backend Development](https://medium.com/headspace-engineering/filling-the-stack-five-things-that-helped-me-transition-from-frontend-to-backend-development-f9524b9548be)

+- Design, Architecture, Frontend/Backend, DevOps/SRE, Quality, ...

+> Having a community that you can learn from, … I think it was the reason I got into software engineering, the reason I was able to get into it so quickly and so easily.
+There’s so many different ways you can learn. -Kate (chemical) -- [The Crossover Project](https://www.hillelwayne.com/post/what-we-can-learn/)

 - [“Crossovers”: people who used to work as traditional engineers and now work as software developers](https://www.hillelwayne.com/tags/crossover-project/)